A Twistorial Description of the IKKT-Matrix Model: A twistorial description of the (HS)-IKKT

 \paragraph{The self-dual sector.} Similar to the story of $\Ncal=4$ SYM in \cite{Chalmers:1996rq}, we can also obtain the self-dual sector of the IKKT-matrix model by dropping some of the terms in the action \eqref{eq:actionIKKT} with the requirement that the reduced action is still gauge-invariant and has the same degrees of freedom as before.
 The self-dual sector of the IKKT-model reads

 We note that unlike the case of $4d$ self-dual $\Ncal=4$ SYM, the action for self-dual IKKT on the $S^4$ has extra contributions from $[\TY_5,\cdot]$.
-These contributions, however, vanish in the semi-classical and flat (SCF) limit.
+These contributions, however, vanish in the semi-classical and flat (SCF) limit.\footnote{See also the work of \cite{Heckman:2011qt} from a different perspective.}

 \paragraph{The SCF limit.} From \eqref{eq:Yparametrization}, we see that at large $R$, $\ty_5$ scales as $R$.
 Hence, $\{R,\cdot\}=0$ as expected.
 To make sure the contribution from $\{x^2,\cdot\}$ does not contribute in the SCF limit, let us compute it explicitly,